-Clinical coders analyse information about diseases, injuries and procedures in patient discharge records and translate medical statements into health classification codes.
-This information is used to help write policy, monitor performance and produce health statistics.
+Clinical coders convert information in patient discharge notes into health classification codes.
+This information is used for research and to plan health funding and services.

 Clinical coders usually earn

-Pay for clinical coders varies, depending on their experience and qualifications, and the size and location of the hospital they work for.
+Pay for clinical coders varies depending on their experience and qualifications.

 What you will do

 Clinical coders may do some or all of the following:

 - analyse patient discharge records to match codes to disease, injuries or medical procedures

 - use coding software to process and code patient discharge records